bentoml/bentoctl-workshops/aws-lambda/1_build_bento/README.md

 ### 2. Test and debug Bento Server

 The BentoML service has been created for you in the `./bento.py` file.
-Lets take a look at that file
+Let's take a look at that file

 ```python